-- Work with partners to support the research workforce and build researcher capacity in fields relevant to health and medical research, including through implementing NHMRC’s Gender Equality Strategy and Action Plan (2018).
+- Work with partners to support the research workforce and build researcher capacity in fields relevant to health and medical research, including implementing NHMRC’s Gender Equality Strategy 2018–2021.

-- Enhance and coordinate research into dementia including through the NHMRC National Institute for Dementia Research and through supporting the effective translation of dementia research and evaluation of the Boosting Dementia Research measure.
+- Enhance and coordinate research into dementia including through the NHMRC National Institute for Dementia Research and in responding to the evaluation of the Boosting Dementia Research Initiative.

 - Support collaborative approaches to health and medical research, domestically and internationally, including connecting, supporting and encouraging links with researchers in non-health related disciplines, and consider ways to strengthen relationships across the system including with non-government organisations, philanthropic organisations and other government agencies.

 - Work closely with the Department of Health to provide effective and efficient support for relevant MRFF investments that leverage NHMRC’s existing capability.

 - Drive translation of evidence from health and medical research into public, environmental and clinical health policy and practice so that all Australians benefit from the results of high quality health and medical research, including through funding schemes that focus on research translation and through the work of the Health Translation Advisory Committee.